FarkostInteractive/VerdantPage/Documentation/Beta Guide/GettingStarted.md

 ![Image showing the top left plus button used to add a package from disk](Media/AddPackageButton.PNG "Adding a package")

 ## Rendering
 If you’re using deferred rendering, Verdant includes a special light model which adds translucency and opacity for vegetation.
 To set it up, go to Edit > Project Settings, then select Graphics and change the ’Deferred’ dropdown to ’Custom Shader’.
 Then select the shader Verdant-DeferredShading.
+You also need to set Deferred Reflections to Custom Shader and set its Shader field to Verdant-DeferredReflections.
 While there are cases where the the default model will look fine, many important Verdant features will be unavailable and some vegetation will be lit strangely unless you use the Verdant Shader.

 ![Image showing the Unity graphics settings with the Deferred popup open](Media/UnityGraphicsSettings.PNG "Setting the deferred shader")